galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 ### Generate input-normalized coverage files

-- Run the tool `bamCompare` to normalize the ChIP signal BAM file patient4_ChIP_ER_poor_outcome.bam by the input control provided by patient4_input_poor_outcome.bam.
+- Run the tool `bamCompare` to normalize the ChIP signal BAM file by the input control.

 - Set the fragment size to 100 again and the bin size to 50.
-Compute the log2 ratio of the read counts of ER ChIP vs. input sample.
+Compute the log2 ratio of the read counts of Tal1 ChIP vs. input sample.
 The output file should be in human-readable format bedGraph.
-To speed up computation, limit the operation to chromosome 'chr11'.
+To speed up computation, limit the operation to chromosome chr19.

 - Inspect the bedGraph output file.

 - Re-run the tool and generate a bigWig output file.
-Inspect the log2 ratio in IGV.
-Remember that the bigWig file contains only the signal on chromosome 11!
+Inspect the log2 ratio in Trackster.
+Remember that the bigWig file contains only the signal on chromosome 19!

 <a name="conclusion"/></a>
 # Conclusion